ewaldmire/ascender/docs/docsite/rst/userguide/project-sign.rst

 .. note::

-  Use the project cache SCM timeout to control how often you want Ascender to re-validate the signed content.
+  Use the project cache SCM timeout to control how often you want climber to re-validate the signed content.
 When a project is configured to update on launch (of any job template configured to use that project), you can enable the cache timeout setting, which tells it to update after N seconds have passed since the last update.
 If validation is running too frequently, you can slow down how often project updates occur by specifying the time in the **Cache Timeout** field of the Option Details pane of the project.

   .. image:: ../common/images/project-update-launch-cache-timeout.png
 	 :alt: Checked Update Revision on Launch option with Cache Timeout value specified from the Create new project page